anamitro/rime-sasanka/README.md

 ## Installation
 Install [RIME](https://rime.im/download/) for your OS.
 Weasel for Windows etc. I do not recommend any.
-You'll find good options.
+You'll find good options in the internet.

 ### TRIME, for Android
 Install [TRIME](https://github.com/osfans/trime).
 Save the .yaml files to `/storage/emulated/0/rime`.
 Deploy.